Glomerular Filtration Rate (GFR)

 More about the GFR Calculator and CKD Classification:

-Glomerular Filtration Rate (GFR) is the most widely accepted indicator of kidney function.
-Estimating GFR allows clinicians to assess renal performance, stage chronic kidney disease (CKD), guide medication dosing, and make decisions about nephrology referral and long-term monitoring.
-Our GFR Calculator uses the MDRD (Modification of Diet in Renal Disease) Study equation, a clinically validated and widely used formula in nephrology.
+Glomerular Filtration Rate (GFR) is the most universally accepted marker for evaluating renal function.
+Estimating GFR enables clinicians to stage chronic kidney disease (CKD), adjust medication dosages, monitor disease progression, and determine timing for nephrology referral.
+Our GFR Calculator is based on the well-established MDRD (Modification of Diet in Renal Disease) Study equation and helps streamline these essential clinical tasks in both outpatient and inpatient settings.

 Understanding the MDRD Equation